 Write Title Tags Like an SEO Pro

-When it comes to title tags for SEO (search engine optimization), writing clickable titles makes all of the difference.
+When it comes to how to write title tags for SEO (search engine optimization), writing clickable titles makes all of the difference.

 It goes by many names: meta title, page title, title tag.
 It’s all the same thing.
 Just like the title of a movie or book, this is the first thing that users see.
 It needs to reach out through all of the Google noise, grab their chin and give it a gentle jerk toward your incredible website.